CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Privacy/Twitter/Form.md

 2.secs={2.1-6.Secs}
 3.secs={3.1-2.Secs}

-0.1.Sec=Twitter instantly connects people everywhere to what�s most meaningful to them.
+0.1.Sec=Twitter instantly connects people everywhere to what's most meaningful to them.
 Any registered user can send a Tweet, which is a message of 140 characters or less that is public by default and can include other content like photos, videos, and links to other websites.

 0.2.Sec=<span class="tip">Tip</span> What you say on Twitter may be viewed all around the world instantly.